santanderelias/nihon/README.md

 # Nihon - Japanese Language Learning App

-Nihon is a simple and effective web application designed to help you learn and practice Japanese characters, including Hiragana, Katakana, Kanji, and numbers.
-The app uses a personalized quiz system that adapts to your learning progress, making it an ideal tool for beginners and those looking to reinforce their knowledge.
+Nihon is a web application designed to help users learn and practice Japanese characters, including Hiragana, Katakana, Kanji, and numbers.
+The app features a personalized quiz system that adapts to the user's learning progress.

-## Features
+## Core Features

-- **Character Quizzes:** Practice your knowledge of Japanese characters with interactive quizzes.
-The app currently includes:
-  - **Hiragana:** The basic Japanese phonetic script.
-  - **Katakana:** Used for foreign loanwords, emphasis, and onomatopoeia.
-  - **Kanji:** Logographic characters borrowed from Chinese.
-  - **Dakuten and Handakuten:** Modified characters to represent different sounds.
-  - **Numbers:** Learn to read Japanese numbers from 1 to 100.
+*   **Quizzes:** The application provides quizzes for learning Japanese characters.
+The quiz types include:
+    *   Hiragana
+    *   Katakana
+    *   Kanji
+    *   Dakuten and Handakuten (modified characters)
+    *   Numbers (1-100)

-- **Personalized Learning:** The app tracks your performance on each character.
-It uses a weighted system to prioritize characters you've answered incorrectly, ensuring you get more practice where you need it most.
+*   **Personalized Learning:** The app uses a weighted system to prioritize characters that the user has answered incorrectly, providing more practice on difficult characters.

-- **Example Words:** To help you build your vocabulary, the app displays example words that use the character you are currently being quizzed on.
-This provides context and helps you understand how characters are used in real words.

-- **Built-in Dictionary:** Look up Japanese words and their meanings using the integrated dictionary.
-This feature allows you to search for words, view their readings (in Hiragana or Katakana), and see their English definitions.
+*   **Example Words:** For each character in a quiz, an example word is shown with its reading and meaning, providing context.
+*   **Dictionary:** A built-in dictionary allows users to search for Japanese words.

-- **Romaji to Japanese Conversion:** As you type in Romaji, the app automatically converts your input to the corresponding Hiragana or Katakana, helping you to learn the correct characters as you type.
+*   **Romaji to Japanese Conversion:** The app uses the `wanakana.js` library to automatically convert Romaji input to Hiragana or Katakana in the quiz and dictionary search.

-- **Dark Mode:** Switch between light and dark themes for a comfortable viewing experience at any time of day.
+*   **Dark Mode:** The application has a dark mode option for user comfort.

-- **Progress Tracking:** The app keeps track of your correct and incorrect answers for each character.
-You can view your statistics to see which characters you need to work on.
+*   **Progress Tracking:** The app tracks correct and incorrect answers for each character and displays statistics.

-- **PWA (Progressive Web App):** Install Nihon on your device for a native-app-like experience.
-This allows for offline access and easy launching from your home screen.
+*   **PWA (Progressive Web App):** The application can be installed on a device for an app-like experience with offline access.

-## How to Use

-1. **Select a Quiz:** From the home page, choose a character set you want to practice (e.g., Hiragana, Katakana, Kanji, Numbers).
-2. **Answer the Questions:** For each character displayed, type the corresponding Romaji (the Romanized spelling of the Japanese word) into the input field.
-The app will automatically convert your input to Japanese characters.
-Click "Check" to submit your answer.
-3. **Review Feedback:** The app will tell you if your answer is correct or incorrect.
-If you're wrong, it will show you the correct answer.
-4. **Use the Dictionary:** Click the "📖" icon to open the dictionary.
-You can search for any Japanese word to see its meaning and reading.
-5. **Track Your Progress:** Click the "⭐" icon to view your statistics, including a list of characters you have answered incorrectly.
+*   **Settings:**
+    *   Enable/disable Developer Mode (loads `script.js` instead of `script.min.js`).
+    *   Enable/disable Wanakana for input conversion.
+    *   Check for updates.
+    *   Clear all progress data.
+    *   Reset the app completely (clears data, caches, and service workers).
+    *   Uninstall the app.

-## Future Features
+## Technical Details

-We are always looking to improve Nihon.
-Here are some features we are considering for future updates:

-- **Expanded Kanji Library:** Adding more Kanji, grouped by JLPT (Japanese-Language Proficiency Test) levels.
-- **Example Sentences:** Including example sentences to provide more context for vocabulary.
-- **Audio Pronunciation:** Adding audio clips for characters and words to help with listening skills.
-- **Writing Practice:** A feature that allows users to practice writing characters on a digital canvas.
-- **More Quiz Modes:** Introducing different types of quizzes, such as multiple-choice or matching games.

-We hope you find Nihon to be a helpful tool in your Japanese language learning journey!
+*   **Frontend:** The application is built with HTML, CSS, and JavaScript.
+It uses the Bootstrap framework for styling.
+*   **Service Worker:** A service worker is used for caching application files for offline use and to manage updates.
+*   **Dictionary Data:** The dictionary data is stored in multiple JavaScript files (`dict-*.js`) and is loaded into an IndexedDB for efficient searching.
+*   **Wanakana.js:** This library is used for converting Romaji to Kana.